MarioJrodas/osTicket-postinstall/README.md

 <h2>osTicket Admin Panel Configuration Lab</h2>

-Now that we have installed osTicket and accessed the admin panel, let’s configure it.
+Now that we have installed osTicket and accessed the admin panel time to configure it !

-If you haven't installed osTicket yet, please refer to my [osTicket installation lab](https://github.com/MarioJrodas/osticket-prereqs).
+If by chance you don't have osTicket installed, here is my link to install [osTicket installation lab](https://github.com/MarioJrodas/osticket-prereqs).

 1. Log into the Admin Panel
 Log in with your admin account first.
 Once logged in, click on the Admin Panel.
 You will notice many additional options appear.